matoy/AzureResourceGroupLockCheck/README.md

 This function app automatically checks if resource groups of a specified subscription are locked or not.

-You can also specify exception if you explicitely don't want to check lock for some resource groups or specify that want to check for a readonly lock instead of a delete lock.
+You can also specify exception if you explicitely don't want to check for lock on some resource groups or specify that you want to check for a readonly lock instead of a delete lock.

 Coupled with a common monitoring system (nagios, centreon, zabbix, or whatever you use), you'll automatically get alerted as soon as a resource group is not locked as it should be.
 </br>